pfichtner/vaadoo-poc/README.md

 Ough, what a mess and waste of time!

+And this is where vaadoo comes into play.
+Vaadoo is a compiler plugin that generates this boilerplate code for you.
+Checks are added to the bytecode so you get rid of a JSR 380 validation library.
+The generated code does nor depend on JSR 380 API- nor on JSR 380 validation libaries anymore.
+Another advantage is that these checks don't depend on reflection: What and how to check will be decided during compile- not during runtime.
+So this could also be helpful if you can't use reflection in your system or if it's hard to use (like e.g. when compiling native images for GraalVM)

 PS: This is getting real fun with lombok and records!
 ```
 @Value